jingmiao-g/boundary_sampler/README.md

 # boundary_sampler
-this is the PyTorch code for the 2-D demo in our ICASSP submission: EXPLORING DATA BOUNDARY USING LANGEVIN MONE-CARLO
+This is the PyTorch code for the 2-D demo in our ICASSP submission: EXPLORING DATA BOUNDARY USING LANGEVIN MONE-CARLO